AngaBlue/exe/README.md

   </a>
 </p>

-Build a portable binary for Windows systems using Node's [SEA](https://nodejs.org/api/single-executable-applications.html). modifying executable properties is not supported by default, this project serves to and aid in automating modifying the executable properties post build with the aid of [resedit-js](https://www.npmjs.com/package/resedit).
+Build a portable binary for Windows systems using Node's [SEA](https://nodejs.org/api/single-executable-applications.html).
+This project serves to and aid in automating bundling your source code with [`@vercel/ncc`](https://github.com/vercel/ncc) and modifying the executable properties post build with [`resedit-js`](https://www.npmjs.com/package/resedit).

 ### 🏠 [Homepage](https://github.com/AngaBlue/exe)